ShridharaHegde/team18-pocket-llm/README.md

 1. Docker (with a running daemon)
-2. Ollama (installed and running)  (`ollama run gemma2:2b`)
+2. Ollama (installed and running)  (`ollama run gemma2:2b`) (NOTE: `ollama run <your-model>` is needed to run any custom model, once the model is running in the background, the Admin would have to add the new model from the UI to enable it)
+   (NOTE: `gemma2:2b` is supported by the UI by default, so just running the model in ollama would suffice, no need to add it in the UI)

 ## Quickstart Guide (Docker)
 #### Build and start all services